Anthony Gose: Detroit Tigers

 On November 12, 2014, Gose was traded to the Detroit Tigers for second baseman Devon Travis.
 In the 2015 season, he served as the Tigers primary centerfielder, playing in 140 games, and hit .254 with 23 stolen bases.
 On May 16, 2016, Gose was optioned to the Triple-A Toledo Mud Hens.
 Prior to being sent down, Gose batted .209 with two home runs and seven RBIs in 30 games for Detroit.

 On July 9, 2016, Gose engaged in a dugout incident with Triple-A manager Lloyd McClendon.
 During the first game of a doubleheader, McClendon appeared to be giving "constructive criticism" to Gose, who responded in a negative fashion to these comments and allegedly swore at his manager.
 Gose was promptly sent home and did not play the remainder of the first game nor any of the second game.
 On July 10, 2016, Gose refused to show up for the game and had cleared out his locker.

-On July 13, 2016, the Tigers decided they would demote Gose to their Double-A affiliate following a three-day suspension.
+On July 13, 2016, the Tigers decided they would demote Gose to their Double-A affiliate, the Erie SeaWolves, following a three-day suspension.
 "After collectively evaluating the situation in Toledo, we spoke with Anthony and emphasized our organization's expectations of him," said Tigers general manager Al Avila.
 "Most importantly, Anthony's transfer to Erie is a move to give him a fresh start to his overall performance as he works his way back to Detroit."

 The Tigers designated Gose for assignment on January 18, 2017, to make room for Mikie Mahtook on the roster.
 On January 25, 2017, Gose cleared waivers and was outrighted to the Triple-A Toledo Mud Hens.
-On March 26, 2017, after sending Gose down to minor league camp, the Tigers announced that they would try to convert him into a pitcher after he came to them with the idea.
+On March 26, after sending Gose down to minor league camp, the Tigers announced that they would try to convert him into a pitcher after he came to them with the idea.
 Gose made his pitching debut on May 22 with the Lakeland Flying Tigers of the FSL, pitching an inning and reaching 99 mph.
-He elected free agency on November 6, 2017.
+He elected free agency following the season on November 6.

 Texas Rangers

 On November 30, 2017, Gose signed a minor league deal with the Texas Rangers.
 Two weeks later on December 14, the Houston Astros selected Gose in the Rule 5 draft.
-On March 5, 2018, Gose was placed on outright waivers by the Astros who then returned him to the Rangers, where he was assigned to Triple-A. He declared free agency on October 5, 2018.
+On March 5, 2018, Gose was placed on outright waivers by the Astros who then returned him to the Rangers, where he was assigned to Triple-A. He split the season between the High-A Down East Wood Ducks and Double-A Frisco RoughRiders.
+In 28 games out of the bullpen, he registered a 5.19 ERA with 24 strikeouts in 26.0 innings pitched.
+He declared free agency on October 5, 2018.